 Step 2: Add Lemon and Spice

 Cut a lemon into wedges and squeeze fresh lemon juice onto each tender.
 Watch for seeds and remove any that fall out.

-Bake the tenders for approximately 15 to 20 minutes or until each is fully cooked and a thermometer inserted into the thickest part reads 165 F.
+Bake the tenders for approximately 15 to 20 minutes, or until each tender is fully cooked and a thermometer inserted into the thickest part reads 165 degrees Fahrenheit.

 Pat each chicken tender down with paper towels to remove excess moisture.

 Pick up a skinless chicken tender with tongs and dip it in the first bowl filled with flour, covering all sides of the tender.